Kozea/Radicale/DOCUMENTATION.md

 (e.g. <http://localhost:5232>) to create and manage address books and calendars.

-In some clients you can just enter the URL of the Radicale server (e.g. `http://localhost:5232`) and your user name.
+In some clients you can just enter the URL of the Radicale server (e.g. `http://localhost:5232`) and your username.
 In others, you have to enter the URL of the collection directly
 (e.g. `http://localhost:5232/user/calendar`).

 #### DAVx⁵

-Enter the URL of the Radicale server (e.g. `http://localhost:5232`) and your user name.
+Enter the URL of the Radicale server (e.g. `http://localhost:5232`) and your username.
 DAVx⁵ will show all existing calendars and address books and you can create new.

 #### GNOME Calendar, Contacts and Evolution